jmgloria07/gracenote-angular/README.md

 1. Clone [Gracenote API](https://github.com/jmgloria07/gracenote) and Gracenote Angular on your preferred directory.
 2. Setup Gracenote API.
 3. Open Gracenote Angular folder on your preferred IDE (I'm using VS Code).
-4. Point the environment variables at `src/environments/environment.ts` to the corresponding server instance created by Gracenote (`http://localhost:8080/` by default).
+4. Remove the `SAMPLE-` prepend at files under `src/enviroments/`.
+5. Use the corresponding files according to the environment you are in (in this case, `environment.ts`) and point the `apiDomain` environment variable according to the local URL Gracenote API is deployed to (`http://localhost:8080`)<sup>[1](#myfootnote1)</sup>.
-5. Finally run the desired Angular command.
+6. Finally, run the desired Angular command.
 See the following instructions that are taken from the generated README by Angular.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.